brightprogrammer/starter-hugo-academic/content/post/the-amd64-instruction-encoding-format/index.md

 * `a﻿dd dword ptr ds:[eax], ebx`
 * `mov byte ptr ds:[eax*4 + 0xcafebabe], ch`
 * `m﻿ov qword ptr[rbp-0x08], 0`

+When using indirect addressing mode, we will optionally need a displacement value and optionally an **SIB (Scale Index Base)** byte.
+The task of SIB byte is to help us iterate over array like memory regions, given a base value in displacement field, an index register where the index of entry in the array will be stored and a scale value that can be 1, 2, 4 or 8.
+More on SIB byte later.

+### T﻿he `ModRM.r` Field

+T﻿his specifies the register being used in the instruction.
+Three bits means total of 8 different values.
+Remind me, how many GPRs are there in x86 instruction set? (`eax`, `ebx`, `ecx`, `edx`, `esi`, `edi`, `esp`, `ebp`).
+Total 8 right?
+How do we access the extended `rXX` counterparts of these registers in `AMD64` architecture?
+Take your time and recall what you've learned up until now in this post.
+The answer is by using `REX` prefix.
+There's a specific bit (`REX.R`) in the lower nibble of `REX` prefix that is used in combination to this `ModRM.r` field to allow it 16 different values.
+If this bit is 0, then you will access normal extended version of these registers, however if this bit is 1, then you'll get access to extended registers.
+More on this later as there is more to it.

+### T﻿he `ModRM.rm` Field

+T﻿his specifies the register/memory operand based on the register addressing mode we talked about.
+If the mode is register direct addressing mode then this will refer to a register, else a memory operand.
+The rest of the working is pretty much same as ModRM.r field except a few places that we will discuss later.

 ### T﻿he Legacy Prefixes